 10.2 DANGEROUS FLYING

 10.2.1 Dangerous flying (e.g. any flying creating an unnecessary risk to other balloons, or people on the ground), not necessarily causing a collision, will be penalized up to disqualification from the event.

-10.2.2 Exceeding the vertical speed limits as defined in Section II will be penalized in accordance with the parameters published and may additionally be penalized under 10.2.1.
+The penalty will be doubled for each repeated offence in subsequent flights and the competitor may be grounded for the next flight(s).10.2.2 Exceeding the vertical speed limits as defined in Section II will be penalized in accordance with the parameters published and may additionally be penalized under 10.2.1.

 10.3 CLEARING GOAL/TARGET AREA